 You can choose any of the two instances to effectively make your project accessible to investors.

 Lastly is the news or blog page, where people get to determine the status of your crypto project; if you need to convince investors about investing in your project, you need to make provisions for an appropriate News/Blogging section to begin with.

 In the long run, you don’t have to design all from scratch if you know nothing about web development; there are free WordPress Themes to help you achieve this.

 4. Create a WhitePaper.

 Whitepapers explain the purpose and technology behind a crypto project.
-A white paper is a document that includes an outline of a problem that the project is looking to solve, the solution to that problem as well as a detailed description of their product, its architecture and its interaction with users.
+A white paper is a document that includes an outline of a problem that the project is looking to solve, the solution to that problem, and a detailed description of the product, its architecture and its interaction with users.

 They present statistics, diagrams and facts to convince interested investors to buy the cryptocurrency.

-Producing a whitepaper is a step required for a crypto startup to be considered legitimate, as it helps investors realise how a business is different from rivals in the space.
+Producing a whitepaper is required for a crypto startup to be considered legitimate, as it helps investors realise how a business is different from rivals in the space.

 Every single Initial Coin Offering (ICO) in the market requires a white paper if it is to become a prosperous campaign.